Portland’s Favorite Celebration of the Arts

 Started in 1986, First Thursday in the Pearl is a district-wide celebration that occurs on the first Thursday of each and every month.
-Originally a gathering of art collectors and dealers, the celebration has grown to a monthly event of over ten thousand people that includes art enthusiasts, wine aficionados and scenesters looking to see and be seen.
+Originally a gathering of art collectors and dealers, the celebration has grown to a monthly event of over ten thousand people that includes art enthusiasts, wine aficionados, and scenesters looking to see and be seen.
 When you combine a rich and thriving art scene with some of the best happy hour menus found in Portland, you get an event that has quickly become the place to be in Portland each month!

 Art galleries in the district are all open late into the evening for receptions and new show openings.
 Many of the galleries offer food and drink while the artists showing are available to meet and discuss their work.
-The gallery receptions are free and open to the public, and the receptions usually go from around 6pm to 9 or 10pm.
+The gallery receptions are free and open to the public, and the receptions usually go from around 6pm to 10pm.
 Please check each gallery for actual times.

 On pleasant evenings, the streets are literally packed with artists selling their creations* and musicians and bands playing live music on many of the closed-off streets.
 This is a celebration!

 The name of Portland’s best known Arts district, The Pearl suggests urban legend.
 Perhaps an oyster canning factory once sat amidst the aging warehouses, or Chinese seafarers hid pearls beneath cobblestoned Twelfth Street.
 Whatever the origin, there’s the suggestion of both beauty and ugliness in the name—an elegant gem nestled in a drab, rough shell.